Nantporth

-Nantporth is a football stadium in Bangor, Wales.
+Nantporth (known as Bangor City Stadium since 2024) is an association football stadium in Bangor, Wales.
+It is currently used as the home ground of Cymru North side Bangor 1876.

 Bangor City F.C. played between January 2012 and 2022, having moved from their previous ground, Farrar Road, that opened in the 1920s.

 History

 Previously the ground was used occasionally by Bangor University football and rugby clubs, as well as practical lectures by the university's 'Normal Site' campus, which is home to the Sports Science and Education faculties.
 The main pitch overlooks the Menai Strait, with views in both directions along the coast.

-Building work started on the new stadium in August 2011, and was completed in January 2012.